wtsi-npg/npg_tracking/docs/instruments.md

 ## Create Instrument

 To create a new validated instrument, execute the appropriate one-liner using the correct instrument names.
-The value of the `external_instrument` field is the unique manufacturer's name of the instrument.
+The value of the `external_name` field is the unique manufacturer's name of the instrument.

 The initial status of the instrument is 'wash required'.